digitalents-helsinki/satakolkyt-map-backend/README.md

 ### Getting started

 - `$ yarn` to install dependencies.
-- `$ yarn run db:start` to start and initialize the database and express (See /starth.sh script.)
+- `$ yarn run docker:start` to start and initialize the database and express (See /starth.sh script.)
-- `$ yarn run db:populate-geojson` to populate with default geojson data from the `scripts/data/geo.json` file.
+- `$ yarn run docker:populate-geojson` to populate with default geojson data from the `scripts/data/geo.json` file.
-- `$ yarn run dev` to start the server with nodemon.

 ### ArangoDB